triwav/roku-test-automation/README.md

 import { ecp, odc, device, utils } from 'roku-test-automation';
 ```

-if you tried to actually use these in your code you would likely get an exception thrown as no config is currently setup.
+If you tried to actually use these in your code you would likely get an exception thrown as no config is currently setup.

 Currently the only necessary part of the config is at least one device host and password.

 Here's a sample config you could use as a start:

 ```json
 {